curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory.md

 4. 🎈: Bomb.
 Consumes 5 ammo (a player must have at least 5 ammo to play this move), instantly defeats the other player (unless they both play 🎈, if so the game continues).

-Well, 5 is just an arbitrary number, but I picked it because it's nice round number that's not too large.
+Well, 5 is just an arbitrary number, but I picked it because it's a nice round number that's not too large.

 In any case, this new rule invalidates the "turtling" strategy, because leaving the opponent unchecked for too long allows them to one-shot you.